 As such, community coalitions are NOT prevention programs or traditional human services organizations that provide direct services.
 Rather, they are directed by local residents and sector representatives who have a genuine voice in determining the best strategies to address local problems.

-Community members (stakeholders) who participate in the coalition are people who are affected by the problem or people who have resources to contribute toward the solution.
+Community members (stakeholders) who participate in the coalition are people who are affected by the problem or people who have the resources to contribute toward the solution.
 Ideally, it is a diverse cross-section of community members and people with influence (formal and informal).

 Coalitions receiving funds from the Drug-Free Communities Support Program (DFC) are expected to work with leaders within their communities to identify and address local youth substance use problems and create sustainable community-level change through environmental strategies.